stefanache/p2p_webrtc_handshake/README.md

    c. follow the above steps...(where replace "your-friend"-role with "you"-role :)...enjoy!

    Also can be both roles("you" and"your-friendly") can running locally or in separate PC-machine.

    So the roles("you" and"your-friendly") can running in any combination of locally(on PC) and/or remotely(github or other CDn or other hosting)

+   Finally, if want to have and file-transfer facility and/or the recording of audio-conversation in your show-case tehn you can consult <a href="https://github.com/svarunan/serverless-webrtc/tree/master">that</a> original-repository(thanks a lot for this code)